-Not to be confused with the present participle, this structure combine the te form with the verb “to exist” for inanimate objects.
+Not to be confused with the present participle, this structure combines the te form with the verb “to exist” for inanimate objects.

 |【Verb: te Form】ある|